Adamant-im/adamant-2fa/README.md

 ## How to connect
 If you own your service and want to add 2FA security for users, connect ADAMANT 2FA.
 It is perfect for crypto exchanges, webmail services, financial services.

 To use ADAMANT 2FA, you have to install [ADAMANT Console](https://github.com/Adamant-im/adamant-console) on your server and use [`Send message`](https://github.com/Adamant-im/adamant-console/wiki/Available-Commands#message) method.
 2FA codes are sent from account set in Console’s configuration.
 Other than that, ADAMANT 2FA implementation is no different from classical approaches of sending one-time codes.
+Read more: [How to connect ADAMANT 2FA to your business](https://medium.com/adamant-im/go-to-secure-2fa-on-a-blockchain-344500a5f010).

 This repository is only an example of ADAMANT 2FA implementation.